How to create your first campaign?

 We’ve subdivided the creation process into different modules.
 Even if you exit the campaign builder before submitting the campaign, all of your changes will be stored.

-2. Short name of the campaign and description like: ICON_TEST_IOS_FB .
-The goal here is to keep your team informed about what the test is all about, but also so that when you return to the test later, you don't have to spend extra energy trying to remember what the test was all about.
+2. Short name of the campaign like: ICON_TEST_IOS_FB .
+The goal here is to keep your team informed about what the test is all about, but also so that when you return to the test later, you don’t have to spend extra energy trying to remember what the test was all about.

 3. Lastly choose which app store to use and on what language.
 Note: While all the languages are supported, not all of them have been whitelisted yet.
 If you’d like to use one that isn’t currently available, please contact us.
 We’ll make it available within 24 hours.